XEPRS-AM: "The Mightier 1090"

 In April 2020, Bill Hagen, owner of an advertising agency in Flagstaff, Arizona, signed a five-year lease with XEPRS owner Interamericana de Radio and announced plans to relaunch the station as "The Mightier 1090" with a mix of talk, sports and lifestyle features.

 On August 12, XEPRS begun stunting with a loop of the station's "History of 1090".
 The loop featured the history of the frequency and some of the station's eras with Wolfman Jack "The Soul Express", and its prior "Mighty 1090" existence, while also taking pot shots at a previous management running it into the ground.
 The loop also promoted the newly relaunched station as "the first radio station in the cloud, with no studios".
 The station, operated by SportsGrid, launched at 9 a.m. on August 17.
 XEPRS carries SportsGrid programming, The Rich Eisen Show, Scott Kaplan, and SportsMap programming.

 On January 10, 2022, XEPRS added programming from ESPN Radio, including its live NFL, MLB, and NBA play-by-play broadcasts.
 XEPRS added The Jim Rome Show to its afternoon lineup on June 2 that year; the show's previous San Diego affiliate, KWFN, dropped it in February.

+Monte María Radio, Oldies format

+On August 1, 2024, XEPRS dropped the "Mightier 1090" programming after its lease expired, flipping to Spanish-language Catholic programming from Monte Maria Radio in the interim.

+In September 2024, it was reported that the station had begun to air a four-hour block of oldies programming during the afternoon drive time as 1090 AM, split between a live DJ and reruns of Wolfman Jack.
+Monte Maria Radio continued to air for the remainder of the day.
+In November 2024, after this soft launch, Marc Paskin officially announced that he would be programming the station.
+In honor of the station's 85th anniversary, its lineup primarily features syndicated reruns of programming from veteran radio personalities, such as Wolfman Jack, Charlie Tuna, Don Steele's Live From the 60's, and M. G. Kelly, with Paskin himself hosting live hours under the alias "El Chigon".
+Paskin described the new format as "some of the world’s greatest DJs, playing the world’s greatest oldies", and "radio the way it was meant to be heard".
+Some parts of the broadcast day are still occupied by Monte Maria Radio programming and now the latest iteration which started on Monday March 3, 2025 was a switch to easy listening rock which has replaced the oldies programming.